rnema19/rnema19/README.md

 <h1 align="center">Hi 👋, I'm Rishabh Nema</h1>
 <h3 align="center">A passionate frontend developer and aspiring Software Engineer from India.
-  I'm a final year Civil Engineering student at VNIT Nagpur.
+  I'm a final year Engineering student at VNIT Nagpur.
   Working hard and developing new skills with enthusiasm.
   My expertise includes in fields of : analysis, LLMS, Data Structures and Algorithms and Web Development.
   I also know deployment and containerization tools like Docker with CI/CD pipelines.